 1. Project Discovery.
 The planning part.
 This is where I want to hear from you what you need, interact with your ideas from my developer’s perspective, and come up with a clear technical plan of the deliverable functionality and time frames.
 If you have an existing design, it can be reviewed as well at this point.
 As a result of Discovery, we produce an approved specifications and deliverables to build the website around.
 Also, a detailed bid is producted as a result.

 2. Design.
 The creative part.
 I create responsive designs in Photoshop with the Bootstrap in mind.
 I favor clean functional designs aimed at achieving their goal and stressing the content’s value.
 Alternatively, you can bring your own designer or a ready design.
-Before a Photoshop design is created, I use wireframes to get the UI and content placements approved.

 3. Building and Theming.
 The technical part.
 This is the actual technical work.
 I build the functionality using existing Drupal technology, existing modules and extensions, and build my own modules in cases of need.
 Once the functionality is ready, it’s themed to fit the site’s overall look and feel.
 This stage is usually the longest of all stages.